Supereeeee/DFDAN/README.md

-# Dilated feature distillation attention network for efficient image super-resolution
+# Dilated feature distillation attention network for efficient image super-resolution (DFDAN)
-Yinggan Tang, Quanwei Hu, Chunning Bu

 ## Environment in our experiments
 [python 3.8]